Hope Theory: Unlocking the Potential for Resilience and Growth

 Bullheaded determination is not enough.
 No matter how fast and long we run, if we run in the wrong direction, we’ll never reach the destination.
 We must recognize when action moves us further from our desired destination.
 When we fail, we must sift through relevant information, correctly identify factors that can be improved and then adjust.
 Let me reiterate this: knowing what isn’t working is as critical as knowing what is working.

+In conclusion, hope theory offers a powerful lens through which we can understand human resilience and motivation.
 We need hope to achieve goals and brighten momentary darkness.
 Without hope, we will not invest the energy.
 Through hope, we routinely taste victory, keeping our internal fires burning.
 In conclusion, hope blesses all aspects of our lives, lightening our load and strengthening our resolve.
-We can accomplish many great things if we believe enough to energetically and intelligently pursue.

 Resources: